mysterious-coding/base_entranced/README.md

 Later in 2015, with the help of Exar and Sil, I forked Sil's base_enhanced mod and created this mod, base_entranced.
 My intent was to build upon the great features and bugfixes of base_enhanced, but to turn it into a true Siege mod by adding more siege bugfixes and features, as well as remove the unpopular "fixes" that Sil had implemented against the wishes of the siege community.
 I have created many new features, as well as fixed many bugs that had plagued JK3 siege for years.

 My mod is now the most robust, bug-free server mod in JK3 siege history, and is the mod of choice for all JK3 siege servers.
+It is also the first open-source siege server mod.

 #base_entranced features
 These are unique features for base_entranced.